WCSCourses/Helminths_2021/manuals/module_7_transcriptomics/module_7_transcriptomics_in_prep.md

 ---
 ### Exercise 7.3
-1) Compare volcano plot or MA plot of M vs F adult and M vs F schistosomules.
+1) Compare volcano plot or MA plot of D13vsD06 and D17vsD13 worms.
 What do you notice about the range of log2FC and adjusted p-values?
 It might be more informative to show plots from both comparison on the same axis ranges.
-Try using ylim() and xlim() argument to set the range of x and y axes.
+Try using `ylim()` and `xlim()` argument to set the range of x and y axes.
-2) Select a gene from top differentially expressed genes between M vs F adult and produce a gene plot.
+2) Select a gene from top differentially expressed genes between D13vsD06 and produce a gene plot.
 Find out a product name of that gene and add to the title of the gene plot.
 ---
 [↥ **Back to top**](#top)